 These liabilities have arisen in relation to concluded contracts for construction of the "Marina Cape" project - a complex of residential buildings for seasonal usage and for the "Borovets Grand" project.
-The repayment amounts will be finalized in the end of 2014.
+The repayment amounts will be finalized in the end of 2016.

 The most significant obligation is to the main constructor "Midia" AD.
-The obligations toward Intercapital Solicitors OOD are due to transferred receivables (through cessions) from Company to the former one.
 Except the obligations to the construction company, which represent the greatest part of all liabilities of ICPD, the Company has obligations due to received advance payments from clients to whom the Company shall render ready apartments according to the specific terms agreed.